My Preaching Pen

 1 Peter 4:16

-Whether we’re called to follow to that extreme or not, we can glorify God continually, throughout our lives.
+Whether we’re called to glorify God by our death, we can glorify God continually, throughout our lives and can prompt others to glorify God.
 After Jesus’ statement that He would draw all peoples to Himself,

 35 Then Jesus said to them, “A little while longer the light is with you.
 Walk while you have the light, lest darkness overtake you; he who walks in darkness does not know where he is going.
 36 While you have the light, believe in the light, that you may become sons of light.”